borschtapp/krip/README.md

-# Krip - Fast and flexible recipes scraping
+# Krip - Quick, comprehensive and generalized recipes scraping

-A Go library for scraping culinary recipes from any website or html file.
+A Go library for scraping culinary recipes from any website or HTML file.

 ---

-I found it counter logical that Go users use Python for scraping recipes.
+I found it illogical for Go users to use Python for scraping recipes.
-The Python library [recipe-scrapers](https://github.com/hhursev/recipe-scrapers/) is great, but slow and not reliable.
+The Python library [recipe-scrapers](https://github.com/hhursev/recipe-scrapers/) is great, but slow and very limited.

-This library includes completely rewritten parsers, slightly inspired by the python library.
+This library contains completely rewritten parsers that are slightly inspired by the Python library.
-My focus was on speed and flexibility, to cover most of the possible schemas and websites out of the box.
+I focused on speed and flexibility to cover most of the possible schemas and websites out of the box and retrives extensive model.
-Still, it supports per-domain customization, if someone doesn't use any schema.
+Still, it supports per-domain customisation in case someone does not use any schema.

 _Note:_ WIP, I'm still learning how to use Go.
 Found it fun, but a difficult to switch after OOP.